 No. The ROW itself extends eastward from Collins Avenue but merges and continues onto Miami Beach Drive.
-As the survey of the area confirms, 21st Street does not reach the erosion control line.
+As the survey of the area confirms, 21st Street does not reach the erosion control line, as the eastern edge of the ROW to be vacated lies approximately 150 feet to the west of the erosion control line, as set forth below.
 Section 1.03(d) therefore does not apply to the proposed vacation.